jvrenes/trivia/backend/api_reference.md

 ### GET /questions

--General:
+General:

 -Returns a list of questions object, succes value and total number of questions.
 -Results are paginated in groups of 10.
 Include a request argument to choose page number,starting from 1.